vboughner/bixby-capsule-with-aws/docs/02-design-and-plan.md

 - design the conversation your capsule will engage in
 - decide how you can use named-dispatch to your advantage

-This small effort up-front will be a big help in making many of the decisions that are coming.
+This effort up-front will be helpful making many of the decisions that are coming later.
 See the [Bixby Developer Center - Design Guides](https://bixbydevelopers.com/dev/docs/dev-guide/design-guides) for more help with capsule design.